The Dangers of Dieting: Diet Pill Abuse and Addiction

 - By slowing down the body’s dietary fat absorption

 But what is more disconcerting is that these pills are not subject to FDA regulations unless they contain a new, untested, or unapproved ingredient.
 So manufacturers have the license to add ingredients of their choice or produce the pill without adhering to safety rules.
-Some ingredients are by nature addictive while others trigger toxic side effects if these pills are abused.

 The following are the most commonly-abused diet pills in the United States: